sanskrit/raw_etexts_english/blogs/manasataramgini/2008-07-26_trikas-para-devi-in-saundaryalahari.md

 +++
-title = "trika’s parA-devI inxa0saundaryalaharI"
+title = "trika’s parA-devI in saundaryalaharI"

 +++
 R had asked me if trika’s devI is encoded in the saundaryalaharI.
 Just